-Requirements Verification 1.
-Must must be able to measure voltage signals between 0 to 3.3 volts within an accuracy of 0.1 volts.
-Also must be able to send signals between 0 to 3.3 volts to the H-Bridge.
-A. Install a program onto the microcontroller that would output the exact voltage it reads from an input.
-B. Feed into the input a voltage from to 3.3 in 0.1 volt increments and compare the output with the input.
-2. Must be able to operate on a power source of 3-3.6 volts.
-Power the microcontroller from a power supply at 3 volts and 3.6 volts and test a program on it.
-3. Must not draw more than 20 mA.
-While testing the microcontroller, rea the current being drawn with an Amp meter to ensure it doesn't exceed 20 mA.)
-4. Must be able to understand I2C signals from the RGB sensor.
-Connect the microcontroller to a working RGB sensor that communicates via I2C and load a program that will display the different colors the microcontroller reading. t 5.
-Must have a PWM resolution of at most 50ns Connect the output of the PWM I/O pin to an oscilloscope and configure the microcontroller to send pulses of less than 1ms through and measure the pulses on the oscilloscope
+Requir rements Verification Must must be able to measure voltage signals between 0 to 3.3 volts within an accuracy of 0.1 volts.
+Install a program onto the microcontroller that would output the voltage it reads from an input.
+2. Must be able to send signals between 0 to 3.3 volts to the H-Bridge with an accuracy of 0.1 volts.
+Send voltages from 0 to 3.3 in 0.1 voltages from the microcontroller and measure the output with a voltmeter.
+3. Must be able to operate on a power source of 3-3.6 volts.
+Power the microcontroller from a power supply at 3 volts and 3.6 volts and test a program on it. ts 4.
+Must not draw more than 20 mA.
+While testing the microcontroller, rea the current being drawn with an Amp meter to ensure it doesn't exceed 20 mA. пр 5.
+Must be able to understand I2C signals from the RGB sensor.
+Connect the microcontroller to a working RGB sensor that communicates via I2C and load a program that will display the differen colors the microcontroller reads, and compare the output with the input color that the RGB sensors are detecting.
+6. Must have a PWM resolution of at most 50ns Connect the output of the PWM I/O pin to an oscilloscope and configure the microcontroller to send pulses of less than 50ns through and measure the the width of the pulses on the oscilloscope. e of